ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 cd is a command that changes the current working directory to another folder.
 For example, cd Documents takes you into the Documents folder.

 pwd is a command that prints the full path of your current directory.
 It’s useful when you’re lost in the file system and need to know where you are.

+touch is a command that command creates a new empty file if one doesn’t already exist.
+It’s often used to quickly set up a placeholder file